Paradise, Arizona

 Paradise is a small ghost town located in Cochise County in the U.S. state of Arizona.
 The town was settled in 1901 in what was then the Arizona Territory.
+Paradise is also the setting for the first two Postal games.

 History

 In 1901 the Chiricahua Development Company located a vein of ore here.
 A post office was established on October 23, 1901, and at its peak, the town had saloons, general stores, a jail and a hotel.
 The town was essentially abandoned when the local mines failed, and the post office closed on September 30, 1943.
 However, a few residents remained.
 In June 2011, there were five permanent residents and 29 standing structures when the Horseshoe 2 Fire swept through the area.
 A few homes and cemetery remain.

 Geography

 Paradise is located 5.7 miles west (up-mountain) from Portal, Arizona, and is surrounded by Coronado National Forest land.

+Climate

+According to the Köppen Climate Classification system, Paradise has a hot-summer mediterranean climate, abbreviated "Csa" on climate maps.
+The hottest temperature recorded in Paradise was 104 F on July 8, 1912, while the coldest temperature recorded was -2 F on February 3, 2011.

 In media

 The ghost-town of Paradise is also notably featured in media, such as video games and motion pictures.